History of Málaga: Phoenician Malake

 The first colonial settlement in the area, dating from around 770 BC, was made by seafaring Phoenicians from Tyre, on an islet in the estuary of the River Guadalhorce at Cerro del Villar (the coastline of Málaga has changed considerably since that time, as river silting and changes in river levels have filled the ancient estuary and moved the site inland).

 Although the island was ill-suited for habitation, it is likely the Tyrians chose to settle it because of its strategic location, the possibilities for trade, and the excellent natural harbor.
 Sailboats heading towards the Strait of Gibraltar would have found protection there from powerful sea-currents and strong westerly winds.
 From Cerro del Villar, the Phoenicians began trading with coastal indigenous villages and the small community at present-day San Pablo near the mouth of the river Guadalmedina.
 Gradually the center of commerce was moved to the mainland and the new trading colony of Malake was founded, which was from the 8th century BC a vibrant commercial center.

-Economic development in the colony of Malake included industries for the production of sea salt and possibly of purple dye.
+The Phoenician colonial period lasted approximately from 770 to 550 BC.
+Economic development in the colony at Cerro del Villar, later to become Malaka, included industries for the production of sea salt and of purple dye.
 The Phoenicians had discovered in the waters off the coast murex sea snails, the source of the famed Tyrian purple.
-The city had its own mint (Phoenician: sikka) and produced coins.
-The Phoenician colonial period lasted approximately from 770 to 550BC.
+As in other Phoenician colonies, Malaka's urban development was associated with religious devotion, demonstrated by the centrality accorded the religious emporium or temple before Malaka's urban core was laid out in this section of the city.

-The dominance of the Phoenicians as a Mediterranean trading power waned after the destruction of Tyre by the Babylonian king Nebuchadnezzar in 572BC.
-Cyrus the Great conquered Canaan in 539 BC, and Phoenician influence declined further.
-Their influence did not disappear entirely in the western Mediterranean, however, as their place was taken by the Carthaginians, whose capital city of Carthage had been founded as a Phoenician trading outpost in 814 BC.
+The dominance of the Phoenicians as a Mediterranean trading power waned after Babylonian king Nebuchadnezzar finally took the city of Tyre, sometime around 572 BC, after a lengthy series of campaigns.
+According to the Cyropaedia, Xenophon's mostly fictitious biography of Cyrus the Great, the founder of the Achaemenid Empire conquered Phoenicia in 539 BC, but many scholars believe this information is dubious.
+While the influence of the Phoenicians declined, it did not disappear entirely in the western Mediterranean, however, as their place was taken by the Carthaginians, whose capital city of Carthage had been founded as a Phoenician trading outpost in 814 BC.
 It is likely that much of the Phoenician population migrated to Carthage and other colonies following the Persian conquest.
 Having gained independence around 650 BC, Carthage soon developed its own considerable mercantile presence in the Mediterranean.